What today's leaders can learn from history

 As the business world is getting more complex at a hitherto unimaginable pace, leadership must follow suit.
 Faced with phenomena such as virtual collaboration, agile work methods, flatter hierarchies, and increasingly decentralized organizations, corporate management simply cannot stick to its old ways.
 But while HR departments and management boards have just recently started to discuss these developments, research picked up on them decades ago.

-“In principle, there are two major dual leadership concepts: employee- and task-oriented leadership on the one hand and transactional (a reward follows once goals have been met) and transformational (inspire through visions, speak to emotions, motivate) leadership on the other,” says Johannes Steyrer, who serves as the Academic Director of the MBA Health Care Management at the WU Executive Academy and also heads the Interdisciplinary Institute for Management and Organizational Behavior at WU Vienna.
+“In principle, there are two major dual leadership concepts: employee- and task-oriented leadership on the one hand and transactional (a reward follows once goals have been met) and transformational (inspire through visions, speak to emotions, motivate) leadership on the other,” says Johannes Steyrer, who serves as the Academic Director of the Executive MBA Health Care Management at the WU Executive Academy and also heads the Interdisciplinary Institute for Management and Organizational Behavior at WU Vienna.

 Read on for his account of the most important past leadership trends in research, some of which have persisted to this day, and what today’s managers can learn from them.

 In the long post-war era, the economy flourished and grew by up to eight percent each year.
 There was a shortage of labor.
 Most companies were organized according to functions (e.g., production, sales, administration).
 The so-called line guaranteed a clear hierarchy, providing for unambiguous power and decision-making structures.
 Management tended to be paternalistic (diligent and loyal employees were rewarded, i.e., retained) and hierarchical at the same time (the top tier made demands, the lower tiers met them; the top tier asked, the lower tiers answered; the top tier accused, the lower tiers had to explain themselves).